'Lenient' hit-and-run sentence review plea

 The Law Officers have 28 days from sentencing to consider the case.

-The road safety charity Brake has previously the sentence as an "injustice" and said it felt it was "too lenient".
+The road safety charity Brake has previously described the sentence as an "injustice" and said it felt it was "too lenient".

 Brown and Harrison were both found to be four times over the limit for cocaine when the Ford Focus driven by Brown "ploughed" into the boys as they crossed Longfellow Road with their family.